UNKNOWNAR/Comsys-Hackathon5/Track_B/README.md

 ## 🔒 Validation Usage Policy
 - The validation set was used only for final evaluation by us to provide us a sanity check
 - No training/fine-tuning was performed on validation data
-- All evaluation results are saved and reproducible through provided notebooks
+- All evaluation results are saved and reproducible through the provided notebooks

 ## 📌 Key Features
 - ResNet‑18 backbone